-Have you found the right blog idea and written an article for your blog section?
+Have you found the right blog idea and written an article?
 Great start!
 Sad news though, you haven’t done the hard work yet.
 Now it’s time for social media campaigns.
 Brace up!

 Whether you are familiar with the sorcery of how paid social media campaigns work or not, you don’t have to worry.
 In this article, we’ll cover all you need to know about today’s most important social media channels, namely Facebook, Twitter, LinkedIn, and we‘ll add a bit more about the rising power of Instagram, too.

 Of course, you can go for “Boost your post” or “Increase conversions on your website” if there’s a form in the article.
-In case you would like to collect some leads even before people read your article, you can choose “Collect leads for your business”, but one of the shortcomings of this option is that the readers do not have to leave Facebook, so it can be a bit counterproductive (be aware this campaign has to be done in Power Editor, which is not running in all browsers).
+In case you would like to collect some leads even before people read your article, you can choose “Collect leads for your business”, but one of the shortcomings of this option is that the readers won’t land on your website, so it can be a bit counterproductive (be aware this campaign has to be done in Power Editor, which is not running in all browsers).

 Be precise, choosing the interests only can make your potential audience bigger (hooray!), on the other hand, it can cause showing your ads to irrelevant people and your bounce rate can easily jump to 90% or even more.